 - Scratch resistance is measured by the Mohs hardness scale, from one to ten, with tend being the softest and most prone to scratches and abrasions.
 For reference, diamonds are rated at a ten and considered the hardest gemstone.

-- Chip resistance is not always a one to one translation with hardness, and is instead measured by fracture abrasion scale.
+- Chip resistance is not always a one to one translation with the hardness scale, and is instead measured by fracture abrasion scale.

 - Brilliance: When we discuss diamonds, we are often concerned with the degree of brilliance.
-Brilliance refers to the degree, and how, light is reflected from the surfaces of a gemstone.
-This is determined by both the cut and composition of the gemstone.
-Brilliance is simply the level of shine and sparkle you notice in light.
+Brilliance refers to the degree, and how, white light is reflected from the surfaces of a gemstone.
+This is determined by both the cut and chemical composition of the gemstone.
+Brilliance is simply the level of shine and sparkle (flashes of light) you notice in light from refraction.